edper/getting-cleaning-data-final-project/README.md

     [79] "fBodyBodyGyroJerkMag-mean()"
     [80] "fBodyBodyGyroJerkMag-std()"
     [81] "fBodyBodyGyroJerkMag-meanFreq()"
+    [82] "activity_name"

-Now, we don't need activity_id anymore since we have now activity_name.
+Now, we don't need activity_id anymore since we have now *activity_name*.
 This is also in preparation for a tidy data set not to mention that it violates the 3NF (3rd normal form) in relational database theory which says that there should be no transitional dependence on non-keys to other non-keys.
-In this case *activity_name* is transitionally dependent on *activity_id* instead of directly depedent on the primary key although imaginary at this point.
+In this case *activity_name* is transitionally dependent on *activity_id* instead of directly depedent on the primary key although imaginary at this point and optional for this project.

 So, we need to remove *activity_id* variable then from our latest data set.